 Capital Redeployment Cycle Time ("CRCT") is a measure of how long it will take for a dollar of NYGB capital to be returned from one investment and become available to reinvest in a new one.
 CRCT will vary by the expected weighted average term remaining of each investment in the Investment Portfolio as calculated at a point-in-time.
-The CRCT of NYGB's Current Portfolio, as of March 31, 2024, was 6.2 years.9
+The CRCT of NYGB's Current Portfolio, as of March 31, 2025, was 6.9 years.

-Assets that have been Impaired are excluded from this calculation.
+&lt;sup>11 Assets that have been Impaired are excluded from this calculation.
 Given that principal is not currently being repaid, it cannot be made available to a new investment.
-NYGB will continue to pursue all legal and contractual avenues to collect deployed funds for assets recorded as Impaired.
+NYGB will continue to pursue all legal and contractual avenues to collect Deployed Funds for assets recorded as Impaired.